Message tracking in Microsoft 365 (Exchange Online)

 • Data Loss Prevention

-By default, role group Organization Management has all of the required permissions.
+By default, the Organization Management role group has all of the required permissions.

-Now, before going through how to do it, it might be useful to learn a bit of theory.
-Namely, the possible values of a delivery status.
-Or to put it more bluntly – what happened to the email.
+Now, before going through how to run a message trace, it might be useful to learn a bit of theory.
+Namely, the possible values of the delivery status.
+Or, to put it more bluntly – what can happen to an email.

 Possible delivery statuses